 The need to meet the market demand of oils for human consumption and industrial applications has continued to attract research interests to unravel other alternative sources especially under-utilized and agro-waste sources.
 Edible oils are vital constituents of human diet which improve food taste quality, provide energy and essential fatty acids, serve as carriers of fat-soluble vitamins with many pharmacological importance (Zahir, 2017).
 They are triglycerides of plant origin that include olive, palm, soybean, canola, cottonseed, groundnut, linseed, sesame, moringa and sunflower oils (El-hamidi and Zaher, 2018; Negash et al., 2019).
 Oils of plant origin not only represent a non-polluting, renewable and sustainable resource predominantly used for food-based applications, but are increasingly being used in industrial applications such as paints, lubricants, soaps, biofuels etc. In addition, plants can be engineered to produce fatty acids which are nutritionally beneficial to human health.
 Thus these oils have the potentials to substitute ever increasing demand of non-renewable petroleum sources for industrial application and also spare the marine life by providing an alternative source of nutritionally and medically important long chain polyunsaturated fatty acids or ‘Fish oil’(Kumar et al., 2016).
-N-hexane extraction is noted a more efficient means of oil optimization though ethanol and other solvents as well as other methods could be applied (Ijaola, 2022).
+N-hexane extraction is noted a more efficient means of oil optimization though ethanol and other solvents as well as other methods are available.

-Physicochemical properties of edible oils are used to monitor the compositional quality, functionality and national values of these oils (Mousavi et al., 2012).
+Physicochemical properties of edible oils are used to monitor the compositional quality, functionality and ? values of these oils (Mousavi et al., 2012).
 These physicochemical properties include pH, density, viscosity, saponification value (SV), acid value (AV), refractive index (RI), iodine value (IV) and peroxide value (PV).
 A quality type of oil must be within a proven and accepted range of physicochemical properties.
 According to Negash et al. (2019), the WHO/FAO guidelines on the maximum allowable limit for edible oil quality parameters include moisture (0.2%), acid value (0.6 mg KOH/g oil) and peroxide value (10 milliequivalents oxygen/kg oil).
 Increased acidity (AV) of oils is closely associated to the formation of free fatty acids as a result of fat hydrolysis and oxidative chain cleavage reactions (Sims and Stahl, 2010).
 Peroxide and iodine values are measures of rancidity due to oxidations and degree of unsaturation respectively (Zahir, 2017; Negash et al., 2019).
 Saponification value is related to the average chain length and molecular weight of the oil.
 High saponification value is an indication of shorter chain length and average molecular weight of the fatty acids (Birnin, 2011).
 Kabagambe (2014) reported a preference in the consumption of non-hydrogenated unsaturated oils such as soya beans and sunflower over saturated oils (e.g. palm oil) due to its benefit in the lowering of heart diseases.
 The study of Gurr (2011) showed significant correlation between high consumption of saturated fats and low-density lipoprotein concentration (LDL), a risk factor in cardiovascular diseases.
-Other health benefits attributed to vegetable oils include numerous therapeutic functions of various phytochemical contents, essential minerals and vitamins present.
+Other health benefits attributed to vegetable oils include numerous therapeutic functions of various phytochemical contents, essential minerals and vitamins.